Nature of the degree: BDatSci

 domain knowledge in their chosen field.

-the only one of its kind in South Africa and after completion thereof,
+the only one of its kind in South Africa.
+After completion thereof,